BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 THE ARMIES OF THE HOBBIT

-The Armies of *The Hobbit*â„¢ covers all of the profiles for the characters depicted within *The Hobbit*â„¢ films and books, from the ragged and homeless militia from Lake-town, to the fearsome and fully-armed legions that march upon *The Lonely Mountain* from Gundabad.
+The Armies of *The Hobbit*™ covers all of the profiles for the characters depicted within *The Hobbit*™ films and books, from the ragged and homeless militia from Lake-town, to the fearsome and fully-armed legions that march upon *The Lonely Mountain* from Gundabad.

-This hardback manual contains 20 different army lists from *The Hobbit*â„¢ trilogy as well as from the pages of the books.
+This hardback manual contains 20 different army lists from *The Hobbit*™ trilogy as well as from the pages of the books.
 There are also 11 Narrative Play Scenarios that allow you to play through your favourite scenes, enabling you to recreate them with your own models.

-[]{#bookmark406 .anchor}The Armies of *The Hobbit*â„¢ will be available in the coming months.
-In the meantime, until it is released, you can use the profiles found in the Heroes and Villains of *Middle-earth* download and *The Hobbit: Motion Picture Trilogyâ„¢ There and Back Again*.
-There is also a free PDF download available on the Games Workshop website that will provide you with the army lists, and what they contain, as well as the Heroic Tiers and Heroic Abilities of all the heroes found within *The Hobbit*â„¢ to tide you over until The Armies of *The Hobbit*â„¢ is released.
+[]{#bookmark406 .anchor}The Armies of *The Hobbit*™ will be available in the coming months.
+In the meantime, until it is released, you can use the profiles found in the Heroes and Villains of *Middle-earth* download and *The Hobbit: Motion Picture Trilogy™ There and Back Again*.
+There is also a free PDF download available on the Games Workshop website that will provide you with the army lists, and what they contain, as well as the Heroic Tiers and Heroic Abilities of all the heroes found within *The Hobbit*™ to tide you over until The Armies of *The Hobbit*™ is released.

 ***WEBSTORES***